 In particular, the homomorphism $H\to\ast$ to the trivial group is homotopy normal in the sense of Farjoun and Segev if and only if $BH$ is a loop space.

-The main objective of this paper is to introduce another class of higher homotopy normality called \textit{$N_k(\ell)$-map} for $1\le k,\ell\le\infty$ (Definition \ref{dfn_(k,l)-normal}).
-In particular, we see that $N_1(1)$-map is an equivalent notion of McCarty's homotopy normal map (Remark \ref{rem_James}).
-Also, we show that a homomorphism $H\to\ast$ to the trivial group is an $N_k(\ell)$-map if and only if $G$ is a $C(k,\ell)$-space (Theorem \ref{thm_Nkl_to_trivial}), which is introduced in \cite{MR2678992}.
-Note that $H$ is a $C(\infty,\infty)$-space if and only if $BH$ is an $H$-space.
+The main objective of this paper is to introduce another class of higher homotopy normality called \textit{$N_k(\ell)$-maps} for $1\le k,\ell\le\infty$ (Definition \ref{dfn_(k,l)-normal}).
+In particular, we see that a homomorphism is an $N_1(1)$-map if and only if it is homotopy normal in the sense of McCarty (Remark \ref{rem_James}).
+Also, we show that a homomorphism $H\to\ast$ to the trivial group is an $N_k(\ell)$-map if and only if $H$ is a $C(k,\ell)$-space (Theorem \ref{thm_Nkl_to_trivial}), which is introduced in \cite{MR2678992}.
+As a consequence, $H$ is a $C(\infty,\infty)$-space if and only if $BH$ is an $H$-space.
 This implies that our homotopy normality is much weaker than that of Farjoun and Segev.

 The advantage of our homotopy normality is a good connection with fiberwise homotopy theory.
-Actually, our main theorem is roughly as follows: given homomorphism $H\to G$ is an $N_k(\ell)$-map if and only if the induced fiberwise homomorphism of group bundles $E_kH\times_{\conj}H\to E_kG\times_{\conj}G$ associated to conjugation action on itself admits a factorization as a fiberwise $A_\ell$-map
+Actually, our main theorem is roughly stated as follows: a homomorphism $H\to G$ is an $N_k(\ell)$-map if and only if the induced fiberwise homomorphism of group bundles $E_kH\times_{\conj}H\to E_kG\times_{\conj}G$ associated to the conjugation action of a group on itself admits a factorization as a fiberwise $A_\ell$-map

 through some fiberwise $A_\ell$-space $E$ over $B_kG$ with fiber equivalent to $H$ (Theorem \ref{thm_main}).
 The latter condition can be checked by the obstruction theory of fiberwise projective spaces, which provides us a method to study $N_k(\ell)$-maps (Sections \ref{section_projective} and \ref{section_Lie}).